rstudio/fastapitableau/CONTRIBUTING.md

 This project runs a linter and tests in CI.
 To avoid getting unpleasant errors *after* you've committed stuff, we also have pre-commit hooks which check (and if possible fix) formatting and a few other things as you commit, so you don't have to wait for CI to fail.

-I'm not sure if these will be active when you first clone the repo.
-If they aren't, you can set them up by running the following command in your Pipenv sub-shell.
+You need to run the following in your terminal to add the pre-commit hooks to your repo.

 ```
+pipenv shell
 pre-commit install
 ```

-If you get an error from `black` or `isort`, the offending file will be modified, so you can just stage the newly-modified file and try the commit again.
+Once this is set up, `git commit` will take longer, because `isort`, `black`, `flake8`, `mypy`, and `pytest` will run and must succeed before the commit happens.

+If they fail, they'll include the reason why in the output.
+You'll need to fix it, `git add` the fix, and try your commit again.
+Note: if they are able to parse the offending files, `isort` and `black` will automatically fix any issues.
+You'll almost always be able to `git add` their changes and run your commit again.

 You can skip pre-commit hooks by running running `git commit` with the `no-verify` or `-n` option.
-Beware, the same things are checked in CI, so you might run into issues down the road.
+Beware, the same checks are run in CI, so you might run into issues down the road.

+There are issues where something might fail in CI, even if it passes these checks.
+This is because CI runs across all supported Python versions, and these checks only run in your Pipenv virtualenv.

+Within the Pipenv virtualenv, you can run `pre-commit run` to run the checks ahead of time on staged files, or `pre-commit run --all` to run everything.
+If your Pipenv shell isn't active, you can also type `just pre-commit [--all]`.
+Which brings me to…

 ### `just`

-This project uses `just` to run commands.
+This project uses [`just`](https://github.com/casey/just) to run commands.
+Check the list of available recipes by running `just -l` or `just --list`.

-The just recipe `serve` serves an app from a file named in the command.
-By default.
-It has three positional arguments: `filename`, `app`, and `app_dir`.
-Only the first argument is required.
-You can use the second argument to specify a differently named object in a file.
-The third argument specifies the directory to look in.
-By default, it's taken from an environment variable named `APP_DIR`, which `just` will load from a file named `.env` if present.

-You pass arguments to just in order, so if I wanted to manually specify a different directory, I'd have to pass in the `app` argument too, as in: `just serve server_file app ../example_directory`.
+The default recipe, which runs when you type `just`, runs the pre-commit hooks on staged files.

+#### Serving FastAPI Tableau content locally

+Use `just serve [module]` to start up a Uvicorn server running FastAPI Tableau content from another directory.

+- The `module` argument is required.
+It's the name of the Python file containing your app, minus the `.py` suffix.
+- If the file's app object is named something other than `app`, you need to pass a second argument giving its name.
+- Your content must be in a different directory, and you can specify it in a few ways.
+    - By default, `just` will look in the directory specified by the environment variable `APP_DIR`.
+    - If there's no environment variable defined, it'll look in a file named `.env` file, which might contain something like `APP_DIR=../fastapitableau-apps`.
+(This is a [`just` feature](https://github.com/casey/just#dotenv-integration).
+I like this "set it and forget it" option.)
+    - If you want to serve something from a different directory, you can pass its path as third positional argument.

+So you could run `just serve simple`, or `just serve complicated server_object /path/to/app/dir`.